intershop/iom-blueprint-project/devenv-4-iom/doc/05_development_process.md

 However, it's even better to define the `CUSTOM_*_DIR` properties in _devenv.project.properties_ which is maintained centrally along with the project code.
 In this case, absolute paths cannot be used, since every developer has an individual local environment. `CUSTOM_*_DIR` properties have to hold relative paths instead, which are expanded at runtime to absolute paths.
 The base directory for the relative paths is the directory where _devenv.propject.properties_ is located.

-Any directory, that is referenced by a `CUSTOM_*_DIR` property has to be [shared with _Docker_ Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

-Depending on the version of Windows Subsystem for Linux (WSL), the property `MOUNT_PREFIX` might come into play.
-When using WSL2 (and only in this particular case), `MOUNT_PREFIX` has to be set to `/run/desktop/mnt/host`.
-In any other case, it must remain empty.
+Any directory that is referenced by a `CUSTOM_*_DIR` property has to be accessible inside the Kubernetes node.
+On macOS and Linux this works automatically.
+On Windows with Git Bash, `MOUNT_PREFIX` must be set to bridge the Git Bash path format to the path format expected by the Kubernetes node — see [Rancher Desktop — Configuration](10_rancher_desktop.md#configuration) or [Docker Desktop — Configuration](09_docker_desktop.md#configuration) for the correct value.
+When running from a WSL2 shell, `MOUNT_PREFIX` can be left empty.

 ## Add a New Custom Built Artifact